oaishi/CowPilotv2/README.md

 <details>
 <summary>Click to expand common failure cases</summary>

-While CowPilotV2 is designed to handle many scenarios automatically, there are some common failure cases you might encounter:
+While PlowPilot is designed to handle many scenarios automatically, there are some common failure cases you might encounter:

 ### 1. **OpenAI API Errors**
 - **Symptom**: "Error: GPT query not working" or "Decision model failed"